 Active Military Service

-The Servicemembers Civil Relief Act protects any tenant against penalties for breaking a lease agreement should they be called to active military duty.
+The Servicemembers Civil Relief Act is a federal law that protects any tenant against penalties for breaking a lease should they be called to active duty and cause financial hardship.

-In Arizona, Servicemembers are regarded as those who belong to the following branches of the military:
+In Arizona, Servicemembers are regarded as those who belong to the following branches of the active military:

 - National Guard